ahamzehian/amirportfolio.BasicOS/README.md

 # amirportfolio.BasicOS
-This is only apractice and a try to write java code on command line and execute it.
+This is only a practice and a try to write java code on command line and execute it.